-If you’re a money-making blogger or even someone with a hobby that earns them some extra income on the side, then you’ll definitely want to read on and see how you can save yourself potentially thousands of dollars in taxes this year.
+If you’re a money-making blogger or even someone with a hobby that earns them some extra income on the side, then you’ll definitely want to know how contributing to a SEP IRA could benefit your retirement savings as well as lower your taxable income.
+Read on to see what a SEP IRA is exactly, how it’s different from the other types of IRA’s, and how it could be used to potentially save yourself thousands of dollars in taxes this year!

 What is a SEP IRA?